 Source: Bought by Fritz from a Bochum flea market, Germany.

 The dolls’ heads and bodies are made out of clay (terracotta?), while their arms and legs are made of wire bound with brown string.
 The woman’s hair is painted on the head but at the front she has two plaits made of black wool.
 The man’s hair is also painted but black at the back and grey at the front.
 Their facial features are painted.

 Dimensions: 22 cm x 9.0 cm x 5.0 cm

 The woman has a cream-coloured woven woollen skirt (pollera) on.
 It is ornamented with a strip of light brown material sewn on with white zigzags at the bottom (puyto).
 Above this is a piece of blue wool and a piece of red wool sewn on around the skirt with grey zigzags.
 She is wearing a long-sleeved red blouse with two lines of blue wool on the front, again sewn on with grey zigzags.
 Under her skirt is a purple petticoat with yellow embroidery on the edge.

 Over her blouse is a black woollen shawl (lliclla) with thick red wool sewn around the edges with yellow zigzags.
 A line of yellow wool is on each of the shawl’s front edges.

 On her head is a hat (montera) with the brim curled up, one of the various types typical of this region.
 The underside of the hat is in a tan brown with a black, pink and green braid around the edge.
-Two red, purple and white braids hang down each side of her face.
+Two red, purple and white braids hang down each side of her face (which may be the sanq’apa straps).
 The crown of the hat is painted black with a geometrical design in white and red.